jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 To conclude the analyis about the costs especially for the tank Types III and IV, the following can be said.
 Which type of tank is more economical depends on various factors, such as desired pressure, hydrogen storage capacity @KubilayKarayel2023, light-weight demands, raw material costs and other manufactoring costs.
-Also, it is important to note that even if simplified statements like 633 \$/kg would be backed up with all the required surroudning information, the relationship between required tank mass and desired pressure is not linear.
+Also, it is important to note that even if simplified statements like 633 \$/kg would be backed up with all the required surroudning information some important aspects need to be considered.
-The illustrative relationship between tank mass and pressure is depicted in figure The also non linear relationship between hydrogen storage capacity and pressure @Yanxing2019 is depicted in figure.
+The relationship between required tank mass and desired pressure is not linear as shown with experimental tests in @KubilayKarayel2023.
-The data for both,  figure and figure are extracted from @KubilayKarayel2023 in which also their  setups is explained explained based as well on the data given in @KubilayKarayel2023
+Following that, the costs of tank material costs and pressure is non-linear.
+Furthermore the relationship between hydrogen storage capacity and pressure is also non-linear @KubilayKarayel2023 @Yanxing2019.
+The outcome of some expiremntal data from @KubilayKarayel2023 were taken to display the relationship  between hydrogen storage capacity and pressure for a tank Type IV.

 /* ------------------------- generate plotly figures ------------------------ */

 #figure(
-  image("../../../../1_Data/2_Figs/2_Code_Created/mass_cost_type_4.svg",
-  width: 100%),
-  caption: [@KubilayKarayel2023.],
-) <fig_13>

-#figure(
-  image("../../../../1_Data/2_Figs/2_Code_Created/mass_type_4.svg",
-  width: 97%),
-  caption: [@KubilayKarayel2023.],
-) <fig_14>

-#figure(
   image("../../../../1_Data/2_Figs/2_Code_Created/hydrogen_storage_type_4.svg",
   width: 97%),
   caption: [@KubilayKarayel2023.],
-) <fig_15>
+) <fig_13>

 1 2 3 4 5 6 7 8 9 0
 of composite materials was conducted first, as shown i